Defense of Van (1915): Aftermath

-The first evacuation, July 1915
+First evacuation, July 1915

 On 16 July, the Ottoman Army, having concentrated more forces than the Russians, thwarted a planned Russian offensive and pushed the Russian Army back at the Battle of Manzikert (10–26 July 1915), capturing the city.
 There then followed the Battle of Kara Killisse which saw the Russian recapture of Manzikert.
 As a result of these operations to the north of Lake Van, the Russians evacuated their remaining combat forces from the city of Van.
 Armen Garo, and his assistant, Khetcho asked General Abatzieff to permit the Armenian inhabitants in the Van area to move with the Russian army toward Iğdır.
-This request was rejected on the grounds that the movement of vital Russian army transports could not done promptly if hampered by refugees.
+This request was rejected on the grounds that the movement of vital Russian army transports could not be done promptly if hampered by refugees.
 For eight consecutive days during July, General Nikolaeff kept the Armenian leaders idle.
 The Russian General told them every day that he would not retreat under any circumstances, and that therefore it was entirely needless to remove the people.

 On 18 July, General Nikolaeff sent a dispatch to Aram Manukian, and Sargis Mehrabyan (Vartan) for evacuation.
 General Trokin was in the city at this time.
 He offered to evacuate the Armenian population to Russian territory through the northern passages.
 General Trokin received a dispatch just after five hours to leave the city and exit through Persia.
 This left the Armenian volunteers as the only defenders of the Armenian refugees.
 "The panic was indescribable.
 After a long resistance to Djevdet Bey, after the city's liberation, after an establishment of an Armenian governorship, all was blighted."
 Armenian civilian forces drew the attention of four Ottoman divisions and tens of thousands of Kurds during their retreat.
 The battalions of Armenian volunteers took no active part in the battles of July.
 They were undertaking the heavy duty of rear guard work for the Russian army and the Armenian refugees in the district of Van.